-The increase in product development expenses was due to an increase in outside increase in travel and entertainment expense of \$0.1 million partially offset by a decrease in personnel-related costs of \$1.4 million.
-The decrease in personnel-related costs was primarily due to decreases in salaries and wages of \$1.0 million, driven by a decline in headcount, partially offset by lower capitalized so the same period in 2023 and stock-based compensation expense of \$0.4 million.
+The increase in product development expenses was due to an increase in outside service expense of \$1.8 million and an increase in travel and entertainment expense of \$0.1 million partially offset by a decrease in personnel-related costs of \$1.4 million.
+The decrease in personnel-related costs was primarily due to decreases in salaries and wages of \$1.0 million, driven by a decline in headcount, partially offset by lower capitalized software development costs compared to the same period in 2023 and stock-based compensation expense of \$0.4 million.